-Rosa Di Grottole joined the Italia in Ohio team in 2017 as Italian and Art History instructor.
-In 2021 she became a business partner with Sergio Simon and established the Italian Dream Academy.
+Rosa Di Grottole became an integral part of the Italia in Ohio team in 2017, initially joining as an instructor for Italian and Art History.
+In 2021, she forged a partnership with Sergio Simon and established the Italian Dream Academy.

-Her strong desire to combine Art, Language and Traveling has led to our language-immersion Study Abroad program in Tuscany in 2019, and in Southern Italy in 2022.
+Her aspiration to harmonize Art, Language, and Travel led to our language-immersion Study Abroad programs.
+These initiatives took place in Tuscany (2019), Southern Italy (2022), and Veneto (2023).

-In 2020 she earned the CEDILS certification of competence in Teaching Italian as a foreign language or second language, and she has completed (summa cum Laude) an Executive Master in Teaching Italian Language and Culture to foreigners at the University La Cà Foscari in Venice with a thesis on Intercultural Competence.
+In 2020, Rosa attained the CEDILS certification of competence in Teaching Italian as a foreign or second language.
+Subsequently, she achieved an Executive Master in Teaching Italian Language and Culture to foreigners from the University La Cà Foscari in Venice, with an interesting thesis on Intercultural Competence.

-More recently she attended a Professional Course at the Harvard University, focused on the Online strategies for Higher Education, and she has completed a Neurolanguage Coaching course accredited by ICF (International Coaching Federation) in order to help her students with a more efficient and customized approach.
+Recently, Rosa furthered her professional development by participating in a specialized course at Harvard University, focused on Online Strategies for Higher Education.
+Moreover, she successfully completed a Neurolanguage Coaching course accredited by ICF (International Coaching Federation), enhancing her ability to offer students a more efficient and personalized learning approach.

 Outside her professional sphere, Rosa nurtures her love for Art and creativity.
 Years dedicated to playing and studying the piano have enriched her appreciation for the arts.
 During her leisure time, she indulges in reading, visiting museums, exploring new destinations worldwide, and uncovering the beauty of diverse cultures.